Acadians: Pre-deportation history

 The British had conquered Acadia in 1710.
 Over the next 45 years, the Acadians refused to sign an unconditional oath of allegiance to Britain.
 Many were influenced by Father Jean-Louis Le Loutre, who from his arrival in 1738 until his capture in 1755, preached against the "English devils".

 Father Le Loutre led the Acadian people during the Acadian Exodus, as an act of defiance towards British demands and oppression.
 Acadians took part in various militia operations against the British and maintained vital supply lines to the French Fortress of Louisbourg and Fort Beausejour.

-During the French and Indian War, the British sought to neutralize any military threat posed by the Acadians and to interrupt the vital supply lines which they provided to Louisbourg by deporting Acadians from Acadia.
+During the French and Indian War, the British sought to neutralize any military threat posed by the Acadians and to interrupt the vital supply lines which they provided to Louisbourg by making them sign an oath of allegiance to the crown.

 The British founded the town of Halifax and fortified it in 1749 in order to establish a base against the French.
 The Mi'kmaq resisted the increased number of British (Protestant) settlements by making numerous raids on Halifax, Dartmouth, Lawrencetown, and Lunenburg.
 During the French and Indian War, the Mi'kmaq assisted the Acadians in resisting the British during the Expulsion of the Acadians.

-Many Acadians might have signed an unconditional oath to the British monarchy had the circumstances been better, while other Acadians would not sign because it was religious oath which denied the Catholic faith because the British Monarch was Head of the Church of England.
+Many Acadians might have signed an unconditional oath to the British monarchy had the circumstances been better, while other Acadians would not sign because it was religious oath which denied the Catholic faith because the British Monarch was head of the Church of England.

 Acadians had numerous reasons against signing an oath of loyalty to the British Crown.
-The British monarch was the head of the Church of England.
 Acadian men feared that signing the oath would commit them to fighting against France during wartime.
 They also worried about whether their Mi'kmaq neighbours might perceive an oath as acknowledging the British claim to Acadia rather than that of the indigenous Mi'kmaq.
 Acadians believed that if they signed the oath, they might put their villages at risk of attack by the Mi'kmaq.